 Learning Curve

 When comparing Blazor vs. Angular, it’s safe to say that there is a bigger learning curve for learning Angular.
 This is particularly true for C#/.NET developers.
 On the other hand, Blazor is pretty easy for Visual Studio and C# developers to adjust to.
+If you are already familiar with C# and .NET, then Blazor may be a better fit for you.
+However, if JavaScript is your primary language, then Angular might be a better option.

 Performance